javanile/docker-compose-job/README.md

       - zip -u backup.zip ./files
 ```

-Now your this simple commands to run your jobs
+Now use this simple commands to run your jobs

 ```shell
 docker-compose run create-database